Murder of Lisa Ann French

-Lisa Ann French (June 2, 1964 – October 31, 1973) was a 9-year-old girl from Fond du Lac, Wisconsin, who was brutally murdered and sexually assaulted by her neighbor, Gerald Miles Turner Jr. (later nicknamed "The Halloween Killer"), on Halloween night 1973, while she was trick-or-treating alone.
+Lisa Ann French (June 2, 1964 – October 31, 1973) was a 9-year-old girl from Fond du Lac, Wisconsin, who was sexually assaulted and murdered by her neighbor, Gerald Miles Turner Jr. (born June 9, 1949) (later nicknamed "The Halloween Killer"), on Halloween night 1973, while she was trick-or-treating alone.

 French was out Trick-or-Treating alone near her home on her way to a neighborhood Halloween party.
 Turner lured her into his home before sexually assaulting and killing her, then concealing her corpse in a garbage bag and later discarding her body in a farm field in the town of Taycheedah, Wisconsin.
 Turner confessed to the murder nine months later, and was originally sentenced to 38 years and 6 months for his crimes.
 He was mandatorily released on parole in 1992 and 1998, but sent back to prison in 2003 for 15 years and 6 months for violating his parole.
-The murder sent shockwaves through the local community of Fond du Lac and the state of Wisconsin, causing more stringent daylight trick-or-treating hours in Wisconsin communities and inspiring the creation of Wisconsin Chapter 980, enacted in 1994 and nicknamed "Turner's Law," which allows criminals who have been released from their prison sentences to be detained in mental institutes if they are deemed sexual violent persons and dangerous to the public.
+The murder sent shockwaves through the local community of Fond du Lac and the state of Wisconsin, causing more stringent daylight trick-or-treating hours in Wisconsin communities and inspiring the creation of Wisconsin Chapter 980, enacted in 1994 and nicknamed "Turner's Law," which allows criminals who have been released from their prison sentences to be detained in mental health facilities if they are deemed sexually violent persons and dangerous to the public.

 Background

 Lisa Ann French was born on June 2, 1964, in Oshkosh, Wisconsin to parents Allan French and Maryann Gehrig.
-French attended Chegwin Elementary School and was a 4th grade student there.
-French was also a member of the Girl Scouts.
-French lived at 192 Amory Street in Fond du Lac, Wisconsin with her mother, stepfather Bruce De Pauw, and newborn half-brother, just a half of a block away from where Turner lived.
+She lived in Fond du Lac, Wisconsin, with her mother, stepfather Bruce De Pauw, and newborn half-brother, a half-block away from where Turner lived.
+French was a fourth grader at Chegwin Elementary School and a member of the Girl Scouts.

-At the time of French's death, Turner lived with his then girlfriend Arlene Penn and their infant child at 152 Rose Avenue.
-French and Turner knew each other favorably before the incident; French would often spend time with Turner and Penn's infant and would have regular conversations with Turner.
-Turner had also previously shared a rented side of a duplex with French's family.
+At the time of French's death, Turner lived with his girlfriend, Arlene Penn, and their infant child.
+French and Turner knew each other before the incident; French often spent time with Turner and Penn's infant and had regular conversations with Turner.
+Turner had previously shared a rented side of a duplex with French's family.
 Prior to the murder, Turner had not been convicted of any major sex offenses.
 Turner had previously sexually molested a 15-year-old babysitter but was never accused before the murder of French.